MrFadedGlory/MrFadedGlory/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m currently learning how to use a Mac
+I’m currently learning how to use a Mac, Google Workspace, and Slack.
+So, you know, just a few little changes from the mothership

 Some favorite bands:
 - Pearl Jam